Configuration Parameters

 {On | Off}

-Scan data transferred over POP3 protocol (if installed, the Dr.Web MailD is used).
+Scan the data transferred over the POP3 protocol (uses the Dr.Web MailD component).

-Real data scanning will be performed according to specified scan rules (see below).
+The data will be scanned on the basis of the specified rules (see below).

 Default value: On